GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Analyses

-In this subsection, we examine how Path Initialization influences the performance of our attack.
-We initialize the path using three methods: (1) our proposed initialization method described in \ref{sec:part1}, adapted from~\cite{ren2024derail}.
-(2) path in-context learning from \cite{russinovich2024great}; (3) directly prompting the attack model to generate random jailbreaking paths that guide us to reach the goal with the final query.
-To reduce the effect of randomness, we sample three independent jailbreaking paths with 5 queries inside the jailbreaking path for each jailbreaking goal and each initialization method.
-If at least one path successfully jailbreaks the model, we consider the method successful for that query.
-We randomly sample 50 queries from the HarmBench dataset, and found that for the Random Initialization Method, there is 1 sample whose path cannot be initialized, and for the Derail method, there are 2 samples whose paths cannot be initialized.
+In this subsection, we examine how Trajectory Initialization influences the performance of our attack.
+We initialize the trajectory using three methods: (1) our proposed initialization method described in~\ref{sec:part1}, adapted from~\cite{ren2024derail}.
+(2) trajectory in-context learning from~\cite{russinovich2024great}; (3) directly prompting the attacker model to generate random jailbreaking trajectories that guide us to reach the goal with the final query.
+To reduce the effect of randomness, we sample three independent jailbreaking trajectories with 5 queries inside the jailbreaking trajectory for each jailbreaking goal and each initialization method.
+If at least one trajectory successfully jailbreaks the model, we consider the method successful for that query.
+We randomly sample 50 queries from the HarmBench dataset, and found that for the Random Initialization Method, there is 1 sample whose trajectory cannot be initialized, and for the Derail method, there are 2 samples whose trajectories cannot be initialized.
 We thus deemed those samples as failed during the attack process.
-Please refer to \ref{example:appendix_path_initialization} for examples.
+Please refer to~\ref{example:appendix_path_initialization} for examples.

-As shown in Figure \ref{fig:appendix_path_initialization}, across all initialization methods, our proposed attack consistently improves the ASR, demonstrating its effectiveness.
+As shown in Figure~\ref{fig:different_path_initialization}, across all initialization methods, our proposed attack consistently improves the ASR, demonstrating its effectiveness.
 Furthermore, our method achieves similarly high ASR on both the GPT-series and LLaMA-series models.
-This is because our method focuses on refining the attack process through adaptive path refinement and history dialogue fabrication, rather than relying on path initialization as done in previous work \cite{jiang2024red, cheng2024leveraging}.
+This is because our method focuses on refining the attack process through adaptive trajectory refinement and history dialogue fabrication, rather than relying on trajectory initialization as done in previous work~\citep{jiang2024red, cheng2024leveraging}.

+In addition, we conduct experiments on word-level sensitivity analysis of the initialized jailbreaking trajectory to further evaluate the robustness of our proposed method.
+Following~\citet{wang2023large}, we randomly sample 50 instances and set both the attacker model and the target model to GPT-4o-mini.
+For each query in the initialized jailbreaking trajectory, we replace 10\% of the tokens with synonyms at random, ensuring that at least one token is modified.
+The results are as follows:

+$\Delta$ASR denotes the difference between the maximum and minimum ASR values.
+The results show that small perturbations at the token level in the initial jailbreaking trajectory do not cause significant changes in performance, which confirms the robustness of our proposed method.
+This robustness can be explained by the fact that during the attack process, the attacker model globally refines the jailbreaking trajectory to generate more stealthy variants, while also adjusting subsequent queries in the initial trajectory.
+In other words, our method is not strongly dependent on the trajectory initialization.
+Therefore, the proposed jailbreaking method remains robust to small modifications in the initial jailbreaking trajectory.